 We recommend that you always clean your mustache before trimming.
 This will help rid your mustache of all dirt and debris that may have gotten left behind.
-Mot only that, but washing your mustache will help soften the hair follicles, making them easier to cut.
+Also, washing your mustache will help soften the hair follicles, making them easier to cut.

 Using a comb when trimming your mustache is an absolute must.
-For one, it helps straighten out the hairs make it a lot easier to cut.
+For one, it helps straighten the hair, making it much easier to cut.
 Combing in a downward direction helps stray hairs and split end stay in place.
 In short, combing allows you to see the length of the hairs better, giving you a better direction of where to cut and where not to.

-Pro Tip: Quality of your comb matters.
-Cheaper combs are made of lower quality plastics and presses, which could spell big trouble for your hair.
-Cheaper combs are more likely to pull, cut, and tear on your hairs while grooming due to unfilled jagged edges during the manufacturing process.
+Pro Tip: The quality of your comb matters.
+Cheaper combs are made of lower-quality plastics and presses, which could spell big trouble for your hair.
+In addition, cheaper combs are more likely to pull, cut, and tear on your hair while grooming due to unfilled jagged edges during manufacturing.

-We recommend investing in a quality comb made out of wood or other natural materials.
+We recommend investing in a quality wood or other natural materials comb.

 Start by trimming the hairs closest to your upper lip first.
-Start with the outside edges and work your way to the center of your lips.
-Follow the line of your upper lip, making small cuts along the way until you get your desired length.
-Don’t leave to much spacing between the cuts.
+Then, start with the outside edges and work to the center of your lips.
+Follow the line of your upper lip, making minor cuts until you get your desired length.
+Don’t leave too much spacing between the cuts.

 Pro Tip: When cutting your facial hair, always do it dry.
 Wet hair can make the mustache appear longer than it is without even realizing it.
-You don’t want to end up cutting off more than you were supposed to.
+Also, you don’t want to cut off more than you were supposed to.